dead-claudia/thallium/README.md

 See the [documentation](./docs/README.md).

-## Remaining work
+## Roadmap

-1. Finish + test the CLI.
-It's still a work in progress.
+1. Finish writing the CLI tests.
+All that's left are acceptance tests.
 2. Create basic reporters for TAP, spec, dot, etc.
 3. Finish documenting this project.
 This mainly includes the core assertions and CLI.
-4. Self-host this module's tests like what Mocha does.
-5. Bring this back to pure ES5.
+4. Bring this back to pure ES5 to test in older versions of Node.
 It's easier to prototype in ES6, but it's easier to maintain compatibility in ES5.
-6. Port this to the browser with Browserify/Webpack.
-This will include implementing Node's `util.inspect` for the browser, while actually testing it, unlike [`util-inspect`, the most common replacement](https://www.npmjs.com/package/util-inspect), which is completely untested.
+5. Port this to the browser via Browserify/Webpack.
+    - I'll also rewrite [`util-inspect`](https://www.npmjs.com/package/util-inspect) based on Node's [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options) after finishing the port, since that module is completely untested, and has no understanding of ES6. :worried:
-7. Write a few plugins for `describe`/`it`, `before{,Each}`/`after{,Each}` hooks, etc.
+6. Write a few plugins for `describe`/`it`, `before{,Each}`/`after{,Each}` hooks, REPL friendliness\*, etc.
-8. Write lots of blog posts. :smile:
+7. Write lots of blog posts.\*\* :smile:

+\* *That's something from Lisp-land I really wish was here...*
+\*\* *And port this to Python, when I can find time.*

 ## Contributing

 General information:

+- This is written partially in ES6, up to what Node 4 supports.
+    - Arrow functions, `let`/`const` declarations, and classes exist.
+    - Destructuring and rest parameters don't.
 - [Bluebird](http://bluebirdjs.com) is used extensively as the Promise implementation.
 - The source code is in `lib/**`.
 - The executables are in `bin/**`, but they won't work.
 Most of the CLI code is in `lib/cli/**`.